frejanordsiek/hdf5storage/doc/source/introduction.rst

 work with more datatypes are in its submodules.

-The main functions in this module are :py:func:`write` and :py:func:`read` which write a Python variable to an HDF5 file or read the specified contents of an HDF5 file and convert to Python types.
+The main functions in this module are :py:func:`write` and :py:func:`read` which write a single Python variable to an HDF5 file or read the specified contents at one location in an HDF5 file and convert to Python types.

 HDF5 files are structured much like a Unix filesystem, so everything can be referenced with a POSIX style path, which look like